-Sure, on a Friday night I'm more than happy to don a silky slip dress and a pair of mules with chic accessories.
+Sure, on a Friday night, I'm more than happy to don a floral dress and a pair of sandals with chic accessories.
 When I'm coming from the gym on a Saturday morning, however, casual is key.
 The world of restaurant dress codes can be tricky, especially in a city like New York where there are thousands of restaurants to navigate.

 What to Wear: That being said, the idea is still to be comfortable but polished.
 You're aiming for that effortlessly chic look that seems as if you just threw on an outfit and strolled out the door while coincidentally looking supremely stylish.
-I'm talking boyfriend jeans and a nice blouse with a pair of slingback mules.
-Or a flowing midi skirt, cropped top, and flat sandals.
+I'm talking about boyfriend jeans and a nice blouse with a pair of slingback mules or a flowing midi skirt, a cropped top, and flat sandals.
 Grab a bucket bag and you're ready for a delightful dinner.

 What to Avoid: The term "business" is an important addition to this category.
-While the sleek jeans you styled for a casual dinner can be considered acceptable in certain business settings, focus on a chic pant to err on the side of caution.
+While the sleek jeans you styled for a casual dinner can be considered acceptable in certain business settings, focus on chic pants to err on the side of caution.

-What to Wear: Business casual, though it may seem obscure for a restaurant, is easy to understand as it's what one would typically wear to work.
-While that concept can become a little hazy for the fashion girl who wears trendier outfits to the office, the idea is to maintain a professional, appropriate, and elegant appearance.
+What to Wear: Business casual, though it may seem obscure for a restaurant, is easy to understand, as it's what one would typically wear to work.
+While that concept can become a little hazy for the fashion person who wears trendier outfits to the office, the idea is to maintain a professional, appropriate, and elegant appearance.
 Imagine the outfit you would wear when taking a client out to lunch.
-Personally, this brings to mind a tailored pant, oversize blazer, and graphic tee with a pair of simple oxford loafers.
-Sophisticated and stylish, but not overly stuffy.
+Personally, this brings to mind tailored pants, an oversize blazer, and a button-down with a pair of simple oxford loafers.
+Sophisticated and stylish but not overly stuffy.

 What to Avoid: This category is heavy on the elegant, light on the casual.
-Think meeting your grandma for tea at the Plaza, not necessarily what you'd wear to take your dog for a morning stroll.
-Unless you're on one of Emily Ratajkowski's infamous dog walks, that is.
+Think meeting your grandma for tea at the Plaza, not what you'd wear to take your dog for a morning stroll—unless you're on one of Emily Ratajkowski's infamous dog walks, that is.

 What to Wear: If someone had to describe my style in two words, I would not be upset if they described it as "casual elegant."
 Though not exactly the standard I maintain on a daily basis, it is certainly in my fashion vocabulary when going on a date, meeting my girls for an evening drink at Soho House, or impressing my parents with an upscale dinner when they come to town.
-The elegant part of the casual means adding a stylish dramatic flair to a typical evening outfit for a night out on the town.
-Turn up the heat with a silk slip dress, wrap, mules, and a clutch to fit the casual elegant bill.
+The elegant part of the casual means adding a stylish, dramatic flair to a typical evening outfit for a night out on the town.
+Turn up the heat with a printed midi dress and block-heeled sandals to fit the casual-elegant bill.
 This outfit is sure to draw compliments all night.